leandrozanardo/diego-shawandpartners/github-app/README.md

 npm run build

-For production environments it is necessary to change the REACT_APP_API_URL path in the .ENV file
+- For production environments it is necessary to change the REACT_APP_API_URL path in the .ENV file

+- In my project it is REACT_APP_API_URL=https://shawandpartners-backend-x0fz.onrender.com/api